An Aesthetic Realism Manifesto about Education

 4. The one way to like the world—a world that has wars, economic injustice, and parents who confuse us—is through seeing that the world has an aesthetic structure: it is a oneness of opposites, like difference and sameness, freedom and order, motion and rest, manyness and oneness.
 Further, these opposites are in us all the time, and we are trying to make sense of them, see them as one.

 5. Every subject taught in every grade of every school is a oneness of reality’s opposites.
 Reading, for example, is the feelings of another person and your feelings becoming one.
 Writing is your inner thoughts becoming outward on a page.
 In mathematics, each number is different yet related to every other number.
 History is always a oneness of fact and feelings, past and present.
-As a student sees this, he is liking the world through a subject, and he learns.
+As a student sees this, he or she is liking the world through a subject, and learns.

 6. Behind “learning difficulties” is the feeling that the world cannot be liked.
 If a child sees the world as an enemy, why should he take inside him letters, equations, coming from that world; why should he give himself to the world in the form of writing?

 7. The greatest interference with learning is contempt for the world.
-Contempt is defined by Eli Siegel as the “disposition in every person to think he will be for himself by making less of the outside world.”
+Contempt is defined by Eli Siegel as the “disposition in every person to think we will be for ourselves by making less of the outside world.”
 Mr. Siegel has identified—for the first time in history—what all instances of unnecessary difficulty in learning have in common.
 A certain contempt is behind “dyslexia,” “mathematics phobia,” boredom, and the not being able to retain what one learns.

 8. Every student is in a fight all the time between contempt for the world and respect.
 Every teacher is in a fight all the time between contempt for the world and respect.